Cold Plunge

 “...I die daily.” –1st Corinthians 15:3

 This morning, I woke up to the pain of tight joints, worry, and an aching loneliness, with no desire to paint either.
-I tried to think of something fun or productive to do, but after a few minutes the pain came right back.
+I tried to think of something fun or ‘productive’ to do, but after a few minutes the pain came right back.
 So, I read Psalm 16, ”...my body also will rest secure, because you will not abandon me to the grave…you have made known to me the path of life….”[King David’s prediction of Christ’s crucifixion and resurrection] A strange mixture of safety and sadness whelmed up inside.
 That’s when I accepted the call to plunge into that pain…feel it…paint it.
 So I texted Doug and he told me he was going to talk about Jesus' demand: “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.”
-[Luke 9:23] Of course, that had to be the theme!
+[Luke 9:23] Alright, so we are marching straight through the pain.

-The image was partly inspired by the cold plunge fellowship where we’ve started embracing both the cold and our emotional pain to deepen the impact.
-The figure in blue represents my terrified-protector-self, with toy sword and shield in hand, turning from God to guard what’s “mine;” Surrendering that, psychologically, equals death.
+The first thing I thought of was my monthly cold plunge fellowship where we embrace both physical and emotional pain for healing.
+The figure in blue represents my terrified-protector-self, with sword and shield in hand, turning from God to guard what’s “mine;” Surrendering that equals death to my mind.
 But, God very God surrendered himself to me and suffers all the pain caused by the Fall.
 This sends a shock wave across the water in the form of a cross, “dividing soul and spirit.”
 I look to the sky in desperation knowing surrender is the way, but it’s still an existential threat, so I can't bring myself to do it.
-Finally, in my distress, Christ’s Spirit, now one with my spirit, surrenders to God; the reflection of the cross in the water now reflects his life in me!
-[Philippians 2:13] The protector-self falls down dead as I join in the “fellowship of sharing in his sufferings” [Philippians 3:10] and plunge into the cold depths with Jesus!
+Finally, in my distress, Christ’s Spirit, now one with my spirit, surrenders to God, so the reflection of the cross in the water now reflects his life in me.
+[Philippians 2:13] The protector-self falls down dead as I join in the “fellowship of sharing in his sufferings” [Philippians 3:10] and plunge into the cold depths—one with Jesus.